akashfit2max/TailWind-css-gym/README.md

 # TailWind-css-gym
 TailWindCss Creations

 This website is created using Tailwind CSS framework with a little amount of AOS i.e animation on scroll .
-There is no css file required here everrything is done
+There is no css file required here everrything is done using
 Tailwinds CSS predefined class.